MiRO92/uYou-for-YouTube/README.md

 * Signing with a non developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.
 * The app will not receive Push Notifications.
+* If you're getting "Error 200" then try using another signing service/method.